• Find Service Providers

 Dominic Jones

-Dominic (bio & disclosures) is IR Web Report‘s founder and an online investor relations consultant.
-He advises leading public companies and investor relations service providers worldwide on using the web for disclosure, engagement and profile building.
+Dominic Jones (bio) created IR Web Report in 2001.
+He is a consultant to leading public companies and investor relations service providers worldwide.
 You can contact him via the contacts page.

-Posted in IR News | Tagged blogs, technology, ticker symbol | Leave a response
+Posted in IR News | Tagged blogs, technology, ticker symbol

 « Previous Next »